replicatedhq/replicated-docs/docs/enterprise/updating-existing-cluster.md

 This topic explains how to upgrade the Replicated admin console on an existing cluster.
 For information about how to upgrade the admin console on a Kubernetes installer-created cluster (embedded cluster), see [Updating the admin console on a Kubernetes installer cluster](updating-embedded-cluster).

 Updating the admin console requires upgrading the kots CLI KOTS first.
 You have the option to upgrade to the latest version of the kots CLI or to a specific earlier version.
-Then, when you upgrade the admin console, the version that is installed matches the kots CLI version.
+Then, the admin console version that you upgrade to will match the kots CLI version.

 ### Update an Online Installations